lsst-sqre/sqr-069/index.rst

 Suppose, for instance, a user has access via the University of Washington, and has also configured GitHub as an authentication provider because that's more convenient for them.
 Now suppose the user's affiliation with the University of Washington ends and observatory data rights policy says they should no longer have access.
 If the user continues to authenticate via GitHub, the Science Platform needs to recognize this affiliation change and implement it via changed group memberships or changed scopes (or possibly suspending the account entirely).
+This mechanism should also handle user tokens the user has previously created, including invalidating them if necessary.
 The design currently has no mechanism for this.

 GitHub